 Historically smaller management consulting firms often meant smaller projects or Tier 2 clients but that is emphatically no longer the case.
 For many reasons these consultancies can represent a very compelling proposition for even the most Blue-Chip corporate with the most complex projects, albeit of course for some the default option may be the Big Brand.

-In reality of course the definition is very arbitrary and one could equally look at Small, Medium and Large or any other terms!
+In reality of course the definition of scale is very arbitrary and one could equally look at Small, Medium and Large or any other terms!
 If you are working for IBM or Accenture almost all other consulting firms are Small or at least “Smaller”.
 Less well-known firms can be 5 consultants, 50 consultants or 500 consultants and not all the points below will always apply.

 Large consultancy firms – the pros and cons

 As well as the huge value of the CV enhancing brand name, large firms offer the following plusses:

 - Often upper quartile pay and potentially significant overall earnings at Director and Partner level.
 Linked to this there is often a comprehensive benefits package that can add 10-20% overall.

 - Major name clients and both large and varied projects with associated learning and experience

 - Innovation and leading-edge thinking